5Amogh/react-usingwebcomponent-app/README.md

 ## Using Webcomponent

-For now, the script and styles have been directly into `src` of the app and the same have been imported in `App.js`.
+For now, the script and styles have been directly added into `src` folder of the app and the same have been imported in `App.js`.

+the mock config data is alread included  `data.json` and same is being sent to the webcomponent.

 In case of compilation errors, re-run the app (keep re-running until it works! in case it doesn't compile the first time :))